Estes Park, CO

 • Cross country skiing.

 This time of year brings snow, rain and sunshine.
 Sometimes all in one day!
 You can expect to find deep snow on most of the hikes, as the big melt does not begin until late May.
-Trail Ridge Road is closed at this time.
+Trail Ridge Road is closed at this time up up to Many Curves Road, eventually opening to Rainbow Curve sometime in May, depending on the snow loads.
 An iconic day can be spent driving into the park to Rainbow Curve.
 Park at the parking lot and continue walking up Trail Ridge Road.
+You can only do this in May!

 You can expect Trail Ridge Road to open sometime in late May.
 Old Fall River Road remains closed until the first part of June, depending on the snow.